 - Apply key concepts from economics, law, and political science.

 - Recognize the reasons, circumstances, and factors leading to government intervention.

 - Discern and research emerging information policy issues and effects on organizations.

 - Advocate for and implement sensible and ethical information and technology policy.

 Tools and Concepts:

-- Discern and research information policy issues
+- Public-sector information policy

 Now is the time to earn your master’s online.